Park and ride

 3.1.5 Cars displaying a Staff Car Share Parking Permit can park in preferential car share bays only when car sharing (see Parking Bay Definitions below), General Parking Bays or, in the case of Disability Parking Permit holders, in Disability Bays.

 Visitors need to stop at Security on arrival to the campus, and then purchase and display a valid Pay and Display Ticket.
-Visitors with a pre-provided Authorised Visitor Parking Permit may not need to obtain a Pay and Display Ticket, but need to clearly display the Authorised Visitor Parking Permit in their car.
+Visitors with a pre-provided Authorised Visitor Parking Permit may need to obtain a Pay and Display Ticket, and need to clearly display the Authorised Visitor Parking Permit in their car.

 4.2 Visitors to Sion Hill are required to obtain and display a valid Visitor Parking Permit, which will either be pre-issued by the University or can be obtained from the Sion Hill reception.
 Visitors without a Visitor Parking Permit must adhere to the Pay and Display, purchasing a Pay and Display Ticket.